kedro-org/kedro/docs/source/tutorial/test_a_project.md

 This section does not cover:

-* Automating your tests - instead refer to our [automated testing documentation](../development/automated_testing.md).
+* Automating your tests - instead read our [automated testing documentation](../development/automated_testing.md).
 * More advanced features of testing, including [mocking](https://realpython.com/python-mock-library/#what-is-mocking) and [parametrizing tests](https://docs.pytest.org/en/7.1.x/example/parametrize.html).

 ## Writing tests for Kedro nodes: Unit testing

-Kedro expects nodes functions to be  [pure functions](https://realpython.com/python-functional-programming/#what-is-functional-programming); a pure function is one whose output value follows solely from its input values, without any observable side effects such as changes to state or mutable data.
-Testing these functions checks that a node will behave as expected - for a given set of input values, a node will produce the expected output.
-This type of test is referred to as a unit test.
+Kedro expects nodes functions to be  [pure functions](https://realpython.com/python-functional-programming/#what-is-functional-programming); a pure function is one whose output follows solely from its inputs, without any observable side effects.
+Testing these functions checks that a node will behave as expected - for a given set of input values, a node will produce the expected outpu.
+These tests are referred to as unit tests.

 Let us explore what this looks like in practice.
 Consider the node function `split_data` defined in the data science pipeline: